benwarnerDigitalArts/3Dworks/dpa8070/nurbsLamp/README.md

 Model a lamp based off a single image and only use NURBS.

 ### Solution:
 #### The first step of my approach is to crop out the whites of the image (using GIMP, but that's hardly important).
-Then I draw a NURBs line to hug the profile of the lamp, making sure to keep the start and end point at the central line in prepartion for a roation.
+Then I draw a NURBs line to hug the profile of the lamp, making sure to keep the start and end point at the central line in prepartion for a rotation.
 I was sure to pay attention to the base of the lamp and drew the line in a way to account for the effect of perspective in the original reference.

 ![Draw a line](https://benwarnerdigitalarts.github.io/3Dworks/dpa8070/nurbsLamp/images/lineDrawWithDetails.PNG)